Welcome to our new hub page for pandemic travel, with many more updates to come soon (sign up for free to get them first)

 - What it’s like for rental cars/taxis/buses/trains/subways

 - What it’s like to book and plan the trip

 Apart from the many exemptions I’ll get to in a second, Canada has had entry restrictions for all foreigners since March 2020.
 This entry restriction does not apply for transits: Foreigners can fly through Canada to another country.

-However, fully vaccinated foreigners will be allowed into Canada soon:
+However, fully vaccinated foreigners have finally been allowed into Canada since this summer:

 - August 9th for Americans

 Here is the section that explains who is considered fully vaccinated by Canada.